Daniel Smith

 It's impossible for us to cover the whole of the Country with our publicity, but

-you can display it somewhere useful.
+posters from this page somewhere useful.
 A Theatre - Venue - staff-room,

 able to do this.